alfar0x/alfar-linea/README.md

 # Alfar linea

 Project designed to manage linea accounts.
 It utilizes REALLY RANDOM transactions to simulate user activity on accounts.
 Each account comprises a `job` consisting of `steps`, which represent a list of `transactions`.
-You can check all possible jobs in `all-jobs.md`.

 1. A list of transactions (one step) consists of transactions sent to the blockchain by real users within a specific time frame.
 Approvals and swaps are completed in approximately 30 seconds for example.
 Step can currently consist of 1-3 transactions
 2. A list of steps (job) can be executed within hours.
 Activities may include swapping to USDC, then swapping to ETH, or adding and removing liquidity from a pool.
 Each job concludes by returning all tokens/liquidity to ETH.